Cindy-xdZhang/opencv-begining-project./README.md

 ***
-## This repo contains replementations of these papers for reference.
+## This repo contains my implementations of these papers for reference.
 ***
 ### The suggest environment is win10+vs2013+opencv2.4.9